we shall permit them even sin. They are weak and helpless and like children

 by Jean-Léon Gérôme, 1860.

-active as the rest of you."
+look as active as the rest of you."

 of Tyre wrote that Diogenes went to Delphi to consult the Oracle